Main concerns of simple yoga (5)

 4 When you’re seated in a beneficial cross-legged position the support of your weight is distributed on three bases:

-Cause the muscles beneath your thighs and posterior and at the sides and back of your body to exert more effort than they exert ordinarily to support your position upright.
-That allows the muscles at the upper sides of your shins and thighs and at the front of your body to exert less effort than they exert ordinarily to support your position upright.
+Will cause the muscles beneath your thighs and posterior and at the sides and back of your body to exert more effort than they exert ordinarily to support your position upright.
+That will allow the muscles at the upper sides of your shins and thighs and at the front of your body to exert less effort than they exert ordinarily to support your position upright.

-5 When you’re seated on a chair with your feet supported on the floor like when you’re standing, the muscles beneath your thighs and posterior and at the sides and back of your body exert the same kinds of effort that they exert ordinarily to support your position upright.
-And the muscles that support your shins and thighs and the front of your body also exert the same kinds of effort that they exert ordinarily to support your position upright.
+When you’re seated on a chair with your feet supported on the floor like when you’re standing relatively fewer of the muscles beneath your thighs and posterior and at the sides and back of your body exert effort to support your position upright.
+Similarly when you’re kneeling relatively few of the muscles beneath your thighs and posterior and at the sides and back of your body exert effort to support your position upright.

 When you’re seated on a chair you can maintain your position upright comparatively less easily and for a shorter time than you can when you’re seated cross-legged.
 Similarly when you’re kneeling you can maintain your position upright comparatively less easily and for a shorter time than you can when you’re seated cross-legged.